 In the case of an entity classification election that is made on behalf of the foreign partnership on Form 8832, Regulations section 301.6109-1(b)(2)(v) requires the foreign partnership to have an EIN for this election.
-For the first year that Form 8865 is filed after an entity classification election is made on behalf of the foreign partnership on Form 8832, the new EIN must be entered on line F2(a) of Form 8865 and the old reference ID number must be entered on line F2(b).
-In subsequent years, the filer may continue to enter both the EIN and the reference ID number on line F2(b), but must enter at least the EIN on line F2(a).
+For the first year that Form 8865 is filed after an entity classification election is made on behalf of the foreign partnership on Form 8832, the new EIN must be entered on item F2(a) of Form 8865 and the old reference ID number must be entered on item F2(b).
+In subsequent years, the filer may continue to enter both the EIN on item F2(a) and the reference ID number on item F2(b), but must enter at least the EIN on item F2(a).

 You must correlate the reference ID numbers as follows: New reference ID number (space) Old reference ID number.
 If there is more than one old reference ID numbers, you must enter a space between each such number.
 As indicated above, the length of a given reference ID number is limited to 50 characters and each number must be alphanumeric and no special characters are permitted.